inss12/assessment_geomatic/README.md

 - **Approach:**
   - **Backend:** The backend is built with FastAPI to quickly serve geospatial data from static files and CSVs.
 Data cleaning is performed using Pandas and NumPy before serving JSON responses.
   - **Frontend:** The React application uses the ArcGIS API to integrate a full-featured map with various layers and interactive tools.
 The Sidebar component allows users to interactively filter and query data, which updates both the map view and associated charts.
-  - **Integration:** Communication between the frontend and backend is facilitated through RESTful API endpoints, ensuring that transport stations is dynamically loaded into the map.
+  - **Integration:** Communication between the frontend and backend is facilitated through RESTful API endpoints, ensuring that dataset layers are dynamically loaded into the map.

 - **Assumptions:**
   - Data files (GeoJSON and CSV) are formatted and placed in the expected directories.